4ndyfix/crystal-devbox/README.md

 Build the Docker image for yourself online by running the bash script ``./build-image.sh``.
 Inside set the wanted ``CRYSTAL_VERSION`` before.
 The build can take several minutes.
 After that the Docker image can be transfered by ``docker save/load`` as a tar file.
+Images with different Crystal versions can also be found at https://hub.docker.com/repository/docker/4ndyfix/crystal-devbox.

 ## Run